Multiconfigurational short-range on-top pair-density functional theory: Second-order optimization of the electronic MC-srPDFT energy

 Note that $\textbf{c}=\boldsymbol{0}$ is simply achieved by updating the set of configuration coefficients in each optimization cycle, while $\boldsymbol{\kappa}=\boldsymbol{0}$ corresponds to doing an integral transformation each time the new set of parameters is incorporated such that the orbitals entering the molecular integrals correspond to the molecular orbitals for that specific CEP.
 The simultaneous optimization of the configuration coefficients and orbital rotation parameters thus becomes non-linear.
 Note that $|0\rangle$ is the state comprised of the wave function parameters at the CEP, and this state is, therefore, not \emph{necessarily} the ground-state wave function.
 We are interested in determining the gradient, $\boldsymbol{E}^{[1]}$, and Hessian, $\boldsymbol{E}^{[2]}$, of the electronic energy to determine the optimal step.
 By inserting the MC-srDFT energy expression (Eq.~\ref{energy_ex_H_xc}) in Eq.~\eqref{taylor_series}, we identify the following energy contributions for the 0'th through 2'nd order,

 As a consequence of the introduction of the on-top pair density in the short-range exchange-correlation functional instead of the spin density, it is clear that new terms emerge in all orders (0'th through 2'nd) within the third term of Eqs. \eqref{second_order_ea}-\eqref{second_order_ec}.
 Whilst the charge part of the functional will remain unchanged, the spin-polarization part will change with the substitution of the spin density $\rho_\mathrm{S}(\textbf{r})$ with $\check{\rho}_\mathrm{S}(\textbf{r})$ in Eq.~\eqref{pair_rho_s}.
 In the next Subsections, we turn our attention to the new exchange-correlation gradient and Hessian terms necessary for a second-order optimization scheme.
 Discussion about the implementation of the long-range and short-range Hartree terms can be found in Ref.\ \onlinecite{hedegaard2018multiconfigurational}.
 We give the expressions for sr$t$LDA, the local spin density approximation (srLSDA) translated using Eq.\ \eqref{pair_rho_s}.
 The gradient and Hessian expressions below are the same for any other srPLDA model and can straightforwardly be extended to short-range GGA models based on the on-top pair density.
+A method that ensures this extension leads to continueous first- and second-order derivatives can be found in Ref.~\citenum{carlson2015}.